Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Introduction

-At the first glance, the representation \eqref{asymptotic expansion of chi_k(T_P)} shows that $\chi_k(T_P)$ is a semi-classical Fourier integral operator with complex phase, with canonical relation generated by the phase $\varphi(x,y)t$.
-Actually, the integral in \eqref{asymptotic expansion of chi_k(T_P)} is a smooth kernel, because $t$ runs in the bounded interval $I$.
+The representation \eqref{eq:asymptotic expansion of chi_k(T_P)} of the kernel of $\chi_k(T_P)$ can be viewed as a semi-classical version of the theorem of Boutet de Monvel and Sj\"ostrand.
+It shows that $\chi_k(T_P)$ is a semi-classical Fourier integral operator with complex phase and with canonical relation generated by the phase $\varphi(x,y)t$.
+The integral in \eqref{eq:asymptotic expansion of chi_k(T_P)} is a smooth kernel, because $t$ runs in the bounded interval $I$.
 The term $O(k^{-\infty})$ denotes $k$-negligible smooth kernels (cf.\ Definition \ref{D:knegl}).
-We refer the reader to the discussion after Definition~\ref{D:knegl} for the meaning of the space $S^{n+1}_{\mathrm{loc}}(1;D\times D\times{\R}_+)$.
+We refer to \eqref{eq:s^mloc} for the definition of the space $S^{n+1}_{\mathrm{loc}}(1;D\times D\times{\R}_+)$.